WTOP: 5 ways nonprofits can…

 2021 Veteran Spotlight

 At Nonprofit HR, we value, support and thank those on our team who have served in the United States Armed Forces.
 Veterans Day is a time for us to pay our respects to those brave souls who have defended and protected our nation and this year we are recognizing three employees for their military service.
-In this interview, Atokatha Ashmond Brew (AAB), Managing Director of Marketing & Strategic Communication, sits down with Nonprofit HR colleagues to learn their stories of service and how their early career beginnings in the military providing human resources and talent acquisition support paved the way for their transition to serving the human resource needs of nonprofits.
+In this interview, Atokatha Ashmond Brew (AAB), Managing Director of Marketing & Strategic Communication, sits down with a Nonprofit HR colleague to learn her story of service and how her early career beginnings in the military providing human resources an talent acquisition support paved the way for her transition to serving the human resource needs of nonprofits.

 AAB: How does HR for nonprofits align with your background?